apache/druid/docs/api-reference/retention-rules-api.md

 ### Sample request

-The following example retrieves retention rules for datasource with specified ID `social_media`.
+The following example retrieves the custom retention rules and default retention rules for datasource with specified ID `social_media`.

 <!--DOCUSAURUS_CODE_TABS-->